nkdAgility/NKDAgility.com/site/content/resources/blog/2020/2020-12-28-there-is-no-place-like-production/index.md

 ---
 title: There is no place like production
-description: "Discover why real user feedback in production is essential for delivering value.
-Learn to validate assumptions and enhance product success effectively."
+description: Discover why real user feedback in production is essential for delivering value.
+Learn to validate assumptions and enhance product success effectively.
 date: 2020-12-28
 creator: Martin Hinshelwood
 id: "45324"